chanzo/script-launcher/src/README.md

 # Script Launcher

-Script Launcher is a tool, to manage your 'package.json' scripts in a more flexible manner.
+Script Launcher is a tool, to manage your `package.json` scripts in a more flexible manner.
 Its features are specialized to work on Mac, Linux and Windows.
 You can use the examples from the table of content to get familiar with these features.

-In a traditional package json you can add run commands on a per line basis.
+In a traditional `package.json` you can add run commands on a per line basis.
 With multiple environments this can become a hassle like the example below:

 ```JSON
 {